Stablecomp/Stablecomp.com/index.md

     <div class="scomp-multichain__content">
     <h3 class="big-text reveal">Multi-Chain</h3>
     <img class="reveal" src="{{ "/assets/img/scomp-multichain.png" | relative_url }}" alt="Stablecomp is a multichain defi platform.
 Stablecomp guarantee the highest level of diversification for its users, by landing on BSC and then Polygon, Avalanche, Ethereum and Mintlayer chains.">
-    <p class="reveal">Multi-chain means multiple opportunities, and Stablecomp guarantee the highest level of diversification for its users, by landing on BSC and then Polygon, Avalanche, HECO, and Ethereum.</p>
+    <p class="reveal">Multi-chain means multiple opportunities, and Stablecomp guarantee the highest level of diversification for its users, by landing on Avalanche, Ethereum and BSC.</p>
     <a href="{{ "/#scomp-contact" | relative_url }}" class="button">Learn more <i class="fas fa-arrow-circle-right"></i></a>
     </div>
   </section>